vaibhavisonawane98/StanTecAssignmentLuceneSearch/README.md

 *If you have any questions, please don’t hesitate to ask.
 Asking for clarification is encouraged.

 ## Updates: ##
-- 2023-06-08 Added some sample code to serve as a starting point (delete index data, index new data, perform simple search)
+- 2023-06-08 Added some sample code to serve as a starting point (delete indexed data, index new data, perform simple search on indexed data).